Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 If I Surrender My Dog, Can I Adopt Again?
-Vet Approved Facts & FAQ
+Vet-Verified Facts & FAQ

-a German Shepherd dog with his owner in the shelter
+a german shepherd dog with his owner in the shelter

 In most cases, surrendering your dog isn’t grounds for immediate denial of any future adoption.
 Most adoption centers will allow you to adopt, especially if a significant amount of time has passed.
 In many cases, organizations may not even keep records for more than a year, so they may not even know that you previously surrendered an animal.